MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

        <p>@Model.Open</p>
        <p>@Model.Review</p>
 ```
-   >**Note:** The Razor view engine runs this code and renders the Restaurant properties that you wrote in the model.
+   >**Note:** The Razor view engine runs this code and renders the Restaurant properties that was wrote in the model.

 19. In the Solution Explorer pane, expand **Views**, expand **Home**, and then click **AnotherWayToDisplay.cshtml**.